Nerve: Nervous system

 The nervous system is the part of an animal that coordinates its actions by transmitting signals to and from different parts of its body.
 In vertebrates it consists of two main parts, the central nervous system (CNS) and the peripheral nervous system (PNS).
-The CNS consists of the brain, brainstem and spinal cord.
+The CNS consists of the brain and spinal cord.
 The PNS consists mainly of nerves, which are enclosed bundles of the long fibers or axons, that connect the CNS to all remaining body parts.
+Nerves that exit from the cranium are called cranial nerves while those exiting from the spinal cord are called spinal nerves.